|

 system in place.
 Rather than correcting the real cause of America’s many social

-ills by moving America away from plutocracy, Wealth and our elected ‘representatives’
+ills by moving America away from plutocracy, the elite class and our elected ‘representatives’

 actively sustain the status quo while appearing to attempt repair by eternally